LazyTechGeek/HomeAssistant-DashBoards/README.md

 Automation that toggles between light and dark themes:
 - Follows the sun (`sun.sun`) by default
 - Supports override with `input_boolean.theme_override` and `input_boolean.dark_theme`
+📌 How to use:

+Go to Settings > Automations & Scenes

+Click + Create Automation > choose Start with an empty automation

+Click the three dots (⋮) in the top right and select Edit in YAML

+Paste the contents of Automation - Theme Switch.txt

+Click Save

 ### ⚙️ `configuration.yaml`
 If you're using a monolithic YAML setup: